Create an AP adjustment

 3. Select the Supplier.

-The Pay to and Return to fields automatically populate based on the information in the supplier record.
-You can override these fields if needed.
+The Pay to and Return to fields populate based on the information in the supplier record.
+Override these fields if needed.

 4. Select the Type of adjustment that you want to create.

-In Accounts Payable, a debit memo decreases the amount that you owe a supplier, and a credit memo increases the amount you owe a supplier.
+A debit memo decreases the amount that you owe a supplier.
+A credit memo increases the amount that you owe a supplier.

 5. Enter an Adjustment number to track the adjustment.

 If your company uses document sequencing, "New" appears in this field.
-After you post the adjustment, Intacct assigns an adjustment number automatically.
+After you post the adjustment, Intacct assigns an adjustment number.

 6. Optionally, reference the AP supplier invoice number, purchase order, or account number associated with the adjustment in the Reference AP supplier invoice number field.